Get help paying business energy bills

 If you want to understand how we bill you, you can find a detailed breakdown here.

 There are many ways you can move towards being debt free.
-Take a look below at how you can stay on top of your bills and in control.
-If you want to speak to someone about your situation you can use our online chat service.
+Take a look below at how you can stay on top of your bills and stay in control of your energy.
+If you want to speak to someone about your situation, please give us a call.

-3. Put it in an envelope and send it back to us at Freepost EDF CUSTOMER CORRESPONDANCE.
-Please include their address if you have it so we can try to contact them directly
+• Put it in an envelope and send it back to us at Freepost EDF CUSTOMER CORRESPONDANCE.
+Include their address if you have it so we can try to contact them directly

 How to manage your bills and keep your costs down